msjimc/RunningWindowsProgramsOnLinux/archLinux.md

 > wine64 --version

-with both commands stating wine 9.11 is installed.
+with both commands stating Wine 9.11 is installed.

 The installation is configured with: